Receive the latest Rome news, travel tips, insights and more + a free Rome eBook - Subscribe Today!

 They have been experimenting with different tickets and ticket combinations.

-At the time of this writing in fall 2021, there are now two types of tickets regularly available for visiting the Colosseum, a standard ticket and a Full Experience ticket.
+At the time of this writing in spring 2024, there are now two types of tickets regularly available for visiting the Colosseum, a standard ticket and a Full Experience ticket.

 Just as it sounds, the Colosseum Full Experience ticket gives you more to see and more time to see it in.